-Please plan to be on campus and ready to move in to your dorm by 10:00am on Wednesday, August 18.
-Your plans should remain flexible, as move in instructions may change.
-Parents and family members are not permitted to stay in residence hall rooms.
+Please plan to be on campus and ready to move in to your dorm by 2:00pm on Wednesday, August 16.
+Your plans should remain flexible, as move in instructions from Res Life may change.
+Parents and family members are not permitted to stay overnight in residence hall rooms.
 If your family joins you for orientation, they will need to make their own housing arrangements.

 Students who need temporary housing prior to moving into their permanent residence, may stay at Sacred Heart Parish Center for a fee by contacting Christina Maciejczyk or calling +1 574-631-9436.

 For more information about temporary housing or hotels, please visit find.nd.edu.